Coronavirus (COVID-19) information for Banff

 To protect the health and safety of Albertans, law enforcement agencies have been granted full authority in accordance with the Quarantine Act to enforce public health orders and issue fines for violations.

-The Government of Alberta has strengthened its safety measures for international travellers arriving at the Calgary and Edmonton international airports.
-Effective May 20, travellers will be required to pass through a provincial checkpoint where they will need to complete a 14-day isolation plan and undergo a touch-free temperature check.
+As of May 20, travellers at the Calgary and Edmonton international airports are required to pass through a provincial checkpoint where they will need to complete a 14-day isolation plan and undergo a touch-free temperature check.
 For more details on this mandatory order, visit alberta.ca/covid-19-travel-advice.

 Travel Isolation – Any individual who has travelled outside of Canada must go into mandatory self-isolation for 14 days from their return, plus an additional 10 days from the onset of any symptoms should they occur, whichever is longer.